-Located in northwestern Massachusetts just minutes from Vermont and New Hampshire, Northfield Mount Hermon is ideally situated to provide a strong alpine skiing program together with one of the nation’s top college-preparatory academic programs.
+Located in northwestern Massachusetts just minutes from Vermont and New Hampshire, Northfield Mount Hermon School is ideally situated to provide a strong alpine skiing program together with one of the nation’s top college-preparatory academic programs.
 NMH alpine skiing provides an ideal balance between high level, competitive ski racing and a rigorous academic program that stands among the best in the nation's college preparatory schools.
-We enable academically motivated students with a passion for ski racing to develop both of these interests through a strong ski program that features both interscholastic and USSA racing.
-We are historically one of the top teams at the NEPSAC class A New England championships, and as one of very few traditional college preparatory secondary schools that offer a USSA race program, we fully support students who wish to pursue higher level competition through weekend and postseason races.
+We enable academically motivated students with a passion for ski racing to develop both of these interests, through a strong ski program that features both interscholastic and USSS racing.
+We have won three New England championships, and as one of very few traditional college preparatory secondary schools that offer a USSS race program, we fully support students who wish to pursue higher level competition through weekend races.

 At NMH the academic program is clearly the first priority, yet our program allows alpine ski racers a chance to compete at high levels while maintaining an appropriate balance between skiing and academics.
-There is a long tradition of excellence within the ski program at NMH, and we are regarded as one of the best among New England independent schools.
+There is a long tradition of excellence within the ski program at NMH, and we consistently remain one of the best among New England independent schools.

 NMH competes in the Mount Institute Ski League, a regional league within the New England Preparatory School Athletic Council.
 The MISL consists of independent and public schools from western Massachusetts.

-The boys' and girls' have consistently been among the very vest teams in the MISL and NEPSAC over the past four decades.
-Both girls' and boys' teams consistently distinguish themselves through their exceptional work ethic, sportsmanship, teamwork, and competitive achievements.
+The boys and girls have consistently been among the very best teams in the MISL and NEPSAC over the past several decades.
+Both the girls’ and boys’ teams consistently distinguish themselves through their exceptional work ethic, sportsmanship, teamwork, and competition achievements.

-In addition to interscholastic racing, NMH offers its ski racers the opportunity to compete independently in races sanctioned by the Eastern Division of the United States Ski Association.
+In addition to interscholastic racing, NMH offers its ski racers the opportunity to compete independently in races sanctioned by the Eastern Division of U.S. Ski & Snowboard (formerly USSA).
 Through these races, NMH athletes have a chance to compete at a higher level, and to race against some of the best junior racers at the regional and national level.
 NMH fully supports these initiatives, providing transportation and coaching for these events.
-As part of our plan for athlete development, all members of the team are encouraged to consider participating in the weekend USSA races, which are, of course, entirely optional.
-We typically travel to USSA races every weekend, competing primarily in the Tri-State Alpine Racing Association of USSA.
+As part of our plan for athlete development, all members of the team are encouraged to consider participating in the weekend USSS races, which are, of course, entirely optional.
+We typically travel to USSS races every weekend, competing primarily in the Tri-State Alpine Racing Association of USSS.
 We also travel to some races in VT and NH.
 A few of our racers have entered regional FIS competitions as well.

-Every year, NMH has the distinction of qualifying several team members to USSA postseason events.
+Every year, NMH has the distinction of qualifying several team members to USSS postseason events.
 We typically qualify between five and eight team members to these elite events each year.
-Our USSA program distinguishes us among boarding schools with skiing programs.
-Very few traditional, academically rigorous college preparatory schools offer a fully-supported USSA program in combination with an interscholastic ski team, and we proudly offer both.
+Our USSS program distinguishes us among boarding schools with skiing programs.
+Very few traditional, academically rigorous college preparatory schools offer a fully-supported USSS program in combination with an interscholastic ski team, and we proudly offer both.

 We train at Berkshire East four days a week, and combine slalom and giant slalom training with on-campus strength & conditioning workouts.
 We have first-class training, including full-length GS on a consistently excellent surface.
 Berkshire East is widely regarded as the best ski racing venue in southern New England.
 Video analysis is also a standard component of our training program - we take video during practice, then immediately transfer it to a tablet which the kids view on the bus ride back to campus.
 We also have a wireless timing system that we regularly use to time training runs.
 Finally, we offer preseason training camps in Colorado in November.